 The EGF and #TeamEpic have also run the Outback Marathon twice, raising funds $21,933 (2016) and $11,362 (2017) for the ILF.
 The team included Big River Hawks players who are also part of the Katherine Clontarf Academy.

-Cathie and Stuart’s son Sam is also an avid reader and has taken on the role of promoting the ILF throughout his school community in Brisbane, and will host two major fundraising events in 2016.
+Cathie and Stuart’s son Sam is an ILF Student Ambassador at his school in Brisbane, supporting fundraising events within that community.

 An epic good night of books and balls – Anita Heiss blog